-As they try to keep pace in the Orange Empire Conference standings, the Fullerton Hornets overcame a slow start against the Irvine Valley College Lasers by winning 62-37.
+As they try to keep pace in the Orange Empire Conference standings, the Fullerton Hornets overcame a slow first half start against the Irvine Valley College Lasers, winning 62-37 on Jan.
+31, 2018.

 With the home victory over their conference opponents, Fullerton improves to 6-2 in the OEC standings and sits in second place behind Orange Coast College as the regular season enters its final month.